config-i1/smooth/README.md

 2. ces - Complex Exponential Smoothing.
 Function estimates CES and makes forecast.
 See documentation for details.
 3. ges - Generalised Exponential Smoothing.
 Next step from CES.
 The paper on this is in the process.
 4. ves - Vector Exponential Smoothing.
 Vector form of the ETS model.
-5. ssarima - SARIMA estimated in state-space framework.
+5. ssarima - SARIMA estimated in state space framework.
 Allows multiple seasonalities.
 6. auto.ces - selection between seasonal and non-seasonal CES models.
 7. auto.ssarima - selection between different State-Space ARIMA models.
 8. auto.ges - automatic selection of the most appropriate GES model.